 This event will be streamed live online through LPR’s Concert Window channel, beginning at 4pm.

-CHIA’s Dance Party is a New York City-based Quintet/Sextet.
+CHIA’s Dance Party is a New York City-based Quintet.
 The band delivers a unique musical experience where infectious danceable grooves mix harmoniously with extensive compositional and improvisational work.
-The band performs original material inspired by the Colombian rhythmic and melodic traditions, yet explores different genres and compositional approaches.
-All of these sounds are catalyzed by musical director, Martín Vejarano on Drums and compositions.
+The quintet performs original material inspired by the Colombian rhythmic and melodic traditions, yet explores different genres and compositional approaches.
+CHIA’s Dance Party has a distinct sound as a result of the diverse background of its musicians.
+Ben Stapp, an exceptional tuba player brings his vast experience in experimental, Jazz and classical music.
+Alex Terrier on soprano sax delivers the best, virtuosic sounds of modern jazz.
+Justin Wood on alto sax and flute adds adventurous and fearless contemporary sounds and concepts.
+Rafi Malkiel on Euphonium brings his Middle Eastern, Salsa Dura, and Colombian sounds to complement this stellar ensemble.
+All of these sounds are catalyzed by musical director and composer, Martín Vejarano on Drums.

 Colombian Born Guitarist Nilko Andreas Guarin has performed throughout the United States, Colombia, Mexico, Puerto Rico, Switzerland, Brazil, Germany, France and Portugal, and among numerous prizes is the recipient of the Colombia Exterior Award 2006, given to Colombians who have distinguished themselves outside of their native country, and “The Recognition award”, 2008 given by the city of New York for his contribution to the Arts.